Yahoo has a new logo. Again!

-There are few brands that evoke the wild west of the old internet like Yahoo.
+There are few brands that evoke the Wild West of the old internet like Yahoo.
 The early portal to news, weather, sports, and everything else had an unmistakable brand in the late 1990s—it conveyed the idiosyncratic, optimistic promise of those early days of the web, complete with a hand-drawn, serifed logo that seemed to giggle like a kid wearing his father’s old zoot suit, found buried in a closet.

 Yahoo first updated that old logo in 2009, flattening it and going purple (remember?
 Yahoo used to be red).
-Then in 2013, under CEO Marissa Meyer, its quirky logo got a buttoned up makeover.
-Now, for the third time in ten years, Yahoo rebranding again—this time, with design by Pentagram.
+Then in 2013, under CEO Marissa Meyer, its quirky logo got a buttoned-up makeover.
+Now, for the third time in 10 years, Yahoo is rebranding again—this time, with design by Pentagram.
 The news comes alongside relatively new ownership under Verizon (which acquired Yahoo in 2016), and as the company has unveiled a series of redesigned versions of its key offerings, like its mail app, to woo consumers.

-The new logo keeps the purple and the exclamation point, but it ditches any remnants of the the company’s many previous marks.
+The new logo keeps the purple and the exclamation point, but it ditches any remnants of the company’s many previous marks.

 Instead, the Pentagram-designed identity is crisp and friendly, with thick and curvy letterforms.
 Its main surprise is its exclamation point, which is slanted like an italic.
 To be exact, that slanted angle sits at 22.5 degrees—and it recurs throughout the new branding.
 For instance, you’ll see it mirrored in the downstroke of the “Y,” an effect that’s especially pronounced in a shortened logo consisting of just “Y!”
 It also occurs on Yahoo.com’s page layouts; notably, 22.5 degrees is exactly 1/16th of a full circle, which makes it useful for radial animations across the platform, too.